dharanidadi/Week_0/README.md

 	- For Ubuntu 20.04: [ROS Noetic Ninjemys](http://wiki.ros.org/noetic/Installation/Ubuntu)
 	- For Ubuntu 18.04: [ROS Melodic Morena](http://wiki.ros.org/melodic/Installation)
 Go to a particular link and put your first step in the world of ROS.

+***You are free to use a suitabe IDE to write code.
+The most commonly used IDE is Visual Studio Code.
+You can install it in your Ubuntu system and install ROS VSCode Extention in the VSCode application.***

 ### **Getting started with the ROS:**